khaosans/ddd-llm-claims/docs/sequence_diagram.md

 ### Phase 3: Fraud Assessment

-**The Story**: Even if a claim is covered by a policy, we need to assess the risk of fraud.
-This is like a security check—we want to catch suspicious patterns before processing the claim.
+**Fraud Assessment Phase**: Following policy validation, the system assesses fraud risk.
+This analysis identifies suspicious patterns and anomalies before claim processing proceeds.

 **What Happens**:

 1. **Event Triggers Assessment**: The `PolicyValidated` event (or the original `ClaimFactsExtracted` event) triggers fraud assessment.
 The Orchestrator tells the Fraud Agent to assess risk.

-2. **LLM Analysis**: The Fraud Agent sends the claim details to the LLM, asking it to analyze patterns, anomalies, and risk indicators.
-The LLM acts like a fraud investigator, looking for suspicious signs.
+2. **LLM Analysis**: The Fraud Agent sends claim details to the LLM, requesting pattern analysis, anomaly detection, and risk indicator evaluation.
+The LLM applies fraud detection algorithms to identify suspicious patterns.

 3. **Fraud Score**: The LLM returns a fraud score and risk level (low, medium, high), along with reasons for the assessment.
 This might include patterns like unusual claim amounts, suspicious timing, or inconsistent details.